teresa-m/training-material/learning-pathways/sig-and-codex-creation.md

   - section: "Module 1: Create a Galaxy Codex for your community"
     description: |
       The aim is this learning pathway is to create a Galaxy codex for your community.
-      With the first tutorial, you will create the folder that will allow the creation of the community codex.
-Then, with the second tutorial, you will create an interactive table with all tools and their metadata in your community codex page.
-Tutorial 3 will create a tutorial table and tutorial 4 will create a workflow table.
+      With the first tutorial, you will create an interactive table with all tools and their metadata in your community codex page.
+Tutorial 2 will create a tutorial table and tutorial 3 will create a workflow table.
-      It is essential to start with the first tutorial (Creation of the codex folder), but then tutorial 2, 3 and 4 are independant and can be done in any order (or skipped altogether).
+      Each tutorial is a stand alone one and they can be done in any order (or skipped altogether).
     tutorials:
-      - name: community-codex
-        topic: community
       - name: community-tool-table
         topic: community
       - name: community-tutorial-table